WWE Royal Rumble lineup: The latest card and list of entrants for the Royal Rumble matches - Pro Wrestling Dot Net

 -Bray Wyatt vs. LA Knight in a Pitch Black match

-Powell’s POV: Musical artist Hardy will deliver a live performance of the event’s official theme song.
+Powell’s POV: Emma was added to the women’s Rumble match since our last update.
+Musical artist Hardy will deliver a live performance of the event’s official theme song.
 Join me for my live review of the Royal Rumble as the event streams Saturday on Peacock beginning with a Kickoff Show match or with the start of the main card at 7CT/8ET.
 Jake Barnett and I will team up for a same night audio review for Dot Net Members (including our Patreon patrons).

+We are less than a week out, and SEVEN women have declared.
+Couldn’t they at least pretend to put some effort in to booking this thing?